-Marek Janowski has been Artistic Director of the Rundfunk-Sinfonieorchester Berlin since 2002 and, during his tenure, has built the orchestra into a world class ensemble.
-His Wagner opera cycle with the RSB in Berlin’s Philharmonie has captivated Berlin audiences, setting a new standard of performance in concertante opera.
-The cycle culminated in performances of the complete Ring Cycle in November 2012 and March 2013.
+Marek Janowski has been Artistic Director of the Rundfunk-Sinfonieorchester Berlin since 2002 and during his tenure, has built the orchestra into a world class ensemble.
+His Wagner opera cycle with the RSB in Berlin’s Philharmonie captivated Berlin audiences, setting a new standard of performance in concertante opera.
+The cycle culminated in performances of the Ring Cycle in November 2012 and March 2013.
 The complete cycle of the Wagner operas was recorded live on Pentatone.
 A highlight of the RSB’s 2014/15 season will be concert performances of two of Richard Strauss’ operas: Daphne and Elektra in May.
 Marek Janowski and the orchestra continue to tour widely and will also tour Taiwan, South Korea and Japan with Frank Peter Zimmermann in the coming season.

 Marek Janowski stepped back from the opera scene in the 1990s in order to concentrate on the great German symphonic repertoire.
 He now enjoys an outstanding reputation amongst the premier orchestras of Europe and North America and is recognised for his ability to create orchestras of international standing as well as for his interpretation of the core German repertoire.

 Marek Janowski has made many recordings over the past 30 years, including many complete operas and symphonic cycles, many of which have been awarded international prizes.
-To this day, his recording of Richard Wagner’s complete tetralogy The Ring Cycle with the Staatskapelle Dresden (1980-83) remains one of the most distinguished and musically interesting recordings that has been made of this work.
-His recent Bruckner cycle, recorded for Pentatone has also been accorded high praise and of the most recent disc, Bruckner Symphony No.3 recorded with the Orchestre de la Suisse Romande, Resmusica wrote, “After the extraordinary mixed delirium of the first movement, the inspired Marek Janowski offers a Second movement full of colour.
+To this day, his recording of Richard Wagner’s complete tetralogy the Ring Cycle with the Staatskapelle Dresden (1980-83) remains one of the most distinguished and musically interesting recordings that has been made of this work.
+His Bruckner cycle with the Orchestre de la Suisse Romande, recorded for Pentatone has also been accorded high praise and of Bruckner Symphony No.3, Resmusica wrote, “After the extraordinary mixed delirium of the first movement, the inspired Marek Janowski offers a Second movement full of colour.
 With a grand, magnificent string section, the German conductor offers music of overwhelming emotion.
 What intensity, what beauty and what magnificent clarity in the continuity of the musical discourse” (Jacques Schmitt).
 With the final release (Götterdämmerung) in November 2013, Marek Janowski’s Wagner cycle for Pentatone is described by the Guardian as “the most ambitious recording project marking this year's bicentenary”.

 Marek Janowski is represented by Jessica Ford at Intermusica, firstname.lastname@example.org